cc1533/DataComms-ProgAssignment2/README.md

 3/7/2016
 Chris:
+1. Got the sliding window working, it now sends the whole file and terminates correctly when the EOT packet is received by the server.
+This doesn't currently use any acks as that is a part of the GBN protocol.
+2. Will begin working on GBN and Acks.
 Goals:
   1. Work on Sliding Window (2).
 Maybe implement the client ack system (4) here?
 May be necessary...
   2. Begin thinking through how the GBN protocol will be implemented (7).